Badjavii/ASM-CompuOrg/README.md

-# Computer Organization and Architecture | Assembly
+# Computer Organization, OS and Architecture | Assembly

 This repository is created to document the learning process about the internal Organization and Architecture of a PC, as well as the use of the Assembly programming language, which is the closest to machine language.